-Luggage to Take
+Luggage to Take For a Dubai Trip

 How to Choose the Perfect Luggage for Dubai

-Carry-On: I normally always have an extra a carry-on luggage with me, and the good thing about Dubai is that it is totally safe – you never have to worry about your items, even if you choose an expensive piece of luggage.
+Carry-On: I normally always have extra carry-on luggage with me, and the good thing about Dubai is that it is totally safe – you never have to worry about your items, even if you choose an expensive piece of luggage.

 Laundry bags are great if you travel for longer and don’t want your dirty and clean clothes to mix up.

-Passport Holder, I need a passport when I travel to Dubai (ID is not enough) so I need a bigger wallet and I love the fun colors here.
+Passport Holder, I need a passport when I travel to Dubai (ID is not enough), so I need a bigger wallet, and I love the fun colors here.

-Forget all the different small bags for shampoo etc. – get them all packed in a Toiletry Kit
+Forget all the different small bags for shampoo etc. – get them all packed in a Toiletry Kit.

-Travel bottles to refill -I refill them with my own organic products that I normally use (I do not use shampoo & conditioner provided by hotels)
+Travel bottles to refill.
+I refill them with my own organic products that I normally use (I do not use shampoo & conditioner provided by hotels)

-Electric Hair Removal Epilator
+Electric Hair Removal Epilator (razor etc.)

 Face cream – (which I also use as a ]hand cream, so I do not have to take another cream)

 Only use it when traveling: dry shampoo- (check size, and choose the small travel size)